Lsmith216/Mobile-App-Work/README.md

 What is this APP?

-This application allows for users to imput how much they spend on there favourate steaming service a month This app will calculate and add together how much a user spends a month based off what they input
+This application allows for users to imput how much they spend on there favourate steaming service a month This app will calculate and add together how much a user spends a month based off what they input.

+it is desinged to help users realise all of the money they are spending monthly on popular subcriptions such as netflix and amazon, in aid of helping them save money on things they dont use.